SbWereWolf/xml-navigator/README.md

 ## How to use

 - Create exemplar of NavigatorFabric
-- with Using setXml(string $xml) or using setSimpleXmlElement(SimpleXMLElement $xml) pass xml to Fabric
+- with using setXml(string $xml) or using setSimpleXmlElement(SimpleXMLElement $xml) pass xml to Fabric
 - Create Converter with makeConverter() method and with using toArray() method, obtain representation of xml document as array
 - Or create Navigator with makeNavigator() method and using Navigator API, perform needed actions